anksec/FSND/projects/02_trivia_api/starter/backend/README.md

 # Backend - Full Stack Trivia API

+The following Trivia API was created to facilitate a trivia game.
+The goals of the API are the following:
+1. Display questions - both all questions and by category.
+Questions should show the question, category and difficulty rating by default and can show/hide the answer.
+2. Delete questions.
+3. Add questions and require that they include question and answer text.
+4. Search for questions based on a text query string.
+5. Play the quiz game, randomizing either all questions or within a specific category.

 ### Installing Dependencies for the Backend

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)